kism/archivepodcast/README.md

 ## TODO
 * Do url path validation on the json fields that affect the url?
 * Calulate the size of mp3 in cases where it gets converted from a wav
+* Fix keyerror when an invalid rss is hit
+* fix creation of base settings.json
+* fix finding ffmpeg